byt3n33dl3/thc-jennifer/test/TEST.md

 [+] Password found: liverpool
 ```

-No longer than 26 Minutes,
+No longer than 25 Seconds,

 With verbosity: